lipingfangs/VAP/README.md

 # VAG
-a programme for visualization of reads alignment and path navigation in graphical pan-genome
+A programme for visualization of reads alignment and path navigation in graphical pan-genome, The mapping stage of read to graph can be processed by vg giraffe/map or other similar softwares.
+The .bam file generated from the alignment was the file of input in VAG.
 ![main](https://user-images.githubusercontent.com/46209789/213981873-bc18ff74-93ff-4001-8ecd-3dfc1ed5992c.jpg)

 ***Install***

 **Dependency*

+Pysam, matplotlib, mpld3

+Samtools, Bamtools, mosdepth(to display reads coverage), seqkit (to display snp)

-Pysam, matplotlib, mpld3, Samtools, Bamtools php environment (for web), apache (for web)
+php environment (for web), apache (for web)

 **Command tools*

 ```
 python setup.py install
 ```